fomalhaut88/hashstorage-cli/README.md

 myWorker.postMessage([42, 23])
 ```

 **Note!** You are unable to make HTTP requests inside of a JS worker, because this operation requires the window object to exist.
-So you are unable to use the methods of the API object to a hashstorage backend.
-A solution is you can send the data from the worker with `postMessage` and perform the HTTP request in the main script.
+So you are unable to use the methods of the API object.
+A solution is you can send the data from the worker with `postMessage` and perform the HTTP requests in the main script.